wkumari/draft-wkumari-dhc-capport/README.md

 2. Background

-   Many Internet Service Providers (ISPs) that offer public Internet access require the user to accept an Acceptable Use Policy (AUP) and / or provides billing information (such as their last name and room number in a hotel, credit card information, etc.) through a web interface before the user can access the Internet.

-   In order to meet this requirement, some ISPs implement a captive portal (CP) - a system that intercepts user requests and redirects them to an interstitial login page.
+   Some ISPs implement a captive portal (CP) - a system that intercepts user requests and redirects them to an interstitial login page - in order to require the user accept an Acceptable Use Policy (AUP), provide billing information, or otherwise authenticate a user prior to allowing them to access the Internet.

-   Captive portals intercept and redirects user requests in a number of ways, including:
+   Captive portals intercept and redirect user requests in a number of ways, including:

    o  DNS Redirection